ibm-cloud-docs/containers/cs_loadbalancer_about.md

 2. A DNS system service resolves the subdomain to the portable public IP address of one of the NLBs and its assigned port on the worker node.
 Requests are handled by the NLBs in various zones in a round-robin cycle.

 3. The NLB receives the request and forwards it to the private IP address of the app pod over the private network.
-The source IP address of the request package is changed to the public IP address of the worker node where the app pod is running.
+The source IP address of the request package is changed to the public IP address of the worker node where the app pod runs.
 Each NLB routes requests to the app instances in its own zone and to app instances in other zones.
 Additionally, if multiple app instances are deployed in one zone, the NLB routes the requests between the app pods in the zone.

 4. When the app returns a response packet, it uses the IP address of the worker node where the NLB that forwarded the client request exists.
 The NLB then sends the response packet to the client.